juan-carlos-trimino/fin-finance/README.md

 The `terraform.tfstate.backup` file can be used to restore the `Terraform` state to the previous version.
 To do so, just rename the `terraform.tfstate.backup` file to `terraform.tfstate` and run the command `terraform init`.

 #### .terraform.lock.hcl
-`Terraform` automatically creates or updates the dependency lock file each time the command `terraform init` is run.
+`Terraform` automatically creates or updates the [dependency lock](https://developer.hashicorp.com/terraform/language/files/dependency-lock) file each time the command `terraform init` is run.
 This file tracks the versions of providers and modules used in a configuration thereby ensuring all subsequent runs of `terraform apply` or `terraform plan` use the same provider versions, preventing unexpected changes due to updates or different environments.
-The file is typically located in the same directory as the root module and **is recommended to be included in [version control](https://developer.hashicorp.com/terraform/language/files/dependency-lock#lock-file-location)**.
+The file is [typically located](https://developer.hashicorp.com/terraform/language/files/dependency-lock#lock-file-location) in the same directory as the root module and **is recommended to be included in [version control](https://developer.hashicorp.com/terraform/language/files/dependency-lock#lock-file-location)**.

+When the backend configuration changes to a different location, the state and lock files will be moved to the new location specified in the backend configuration.
+These files are managed by the backend and are typically located alongside each other.
+To prevent the corruption of the state file, the lock file ensures that only one process can modify the state file at a time.

 #### .terraform/
 `Terraform` creates a hidden `.terraform/` directory, which serves as a working directory to cache provider plugins and modules, records which workspace is currently active, and records the last known backend configuration. `Terraform` automatically manages this directory and creates it during initialization.
 Since this directory may contain sensitive credentials for the remote backend, **it should not be included in a [version control](https://developer.hashicorp.com/terraform/language/backend#initialize-the-backend)**, nor should the contents of the directory be modified directly.